 - A word document providing a “step-by-step” description of the machine’s operation.
 This document must include a detailed description of each step and should also include a diagram of the steps and the energy transfers.

 - A signed Witness Declaration Form.
 The form must be signed by the school’s principal or vice principal stating that they have witnessed in person the machine operating from start to finish without human intervention, in the final.
 If the machine required intervention, this should be noted, with the number of times intervention was required.
 Each intervention will result in a small points penalty.

-Deadline for submission of the above materials is Monday 20 November.
-Materials may be supplied electronically or in a hard copy.
+Deadline for submission of the above materials is Thursday 22 November.

 Late submissions will not be accepted under any circumstances.